liguangsheng/go-copy/README.md

 # go-copy

-go-copy provides object to object copy for golang.
+fast copy struct to struct for golang.

 # example
 ```go